 Much of my research and writing focus on environmental communication, especially the role of the mass media in environmental affairs (especially policy), global warming discourse, environmental rhetoric, popular representations of nature, and the ethical and ecological implications of all of these.

-I am a contributing editor for Alternatives Journal and a member of the editorial board of Environmental Communication: A Journal of Nature and Culture.
+I am a contributing editor for Alternatives Journal and was a founding member of the editorial board of Environmental Communication: A Journal of Nature and Culture.

 I founded and Directed the Environmental Communication Network (ECN).
 Prior to its merger into the IECA, the ECN was the online hub for the environmental communication community.
 Before that, I also co-founded the Environmental Studies Association of Canada and Undercurrents: Journal of Critical Environmental Studies.